AtlanPrime/customromguide/StepFour.md

 #Clone the device tree
 git clone https://github.com/xiaomi-sdm660/android_device_xiaomi_tulip -b ten device/xiaomi/tulip

-here the text after "-b" defines the branch u want to clone, if no branch is specified the default branch will be synces and the text after branch name, "device/<manufacturer>/<codename>", specifies the location to clone it to.
+here the text after "-b" defines the branch you want to clone, if no branch is specified the default branch will be synced and the text after branch name, "device/<manufacturer>/<codename>", specifies the location to clone it to.

 #Clone the common device tree if it exists